538 Main Street

 The HBAC offers a wide range of fine art classes for youth and adults taught by professional artists.
 In a multidisciplinary educational approach, classes include instruction in drawing, painting, watercolor, jewelry, and photography, Polynesian dance classes for youth and adults and specialized workshops.
 Information and registration is available at the HBAC and in the SANDS Community Services Guide at www.hbsands.org.

-The HBAC relies on the involvement of volunteers of all ages to assist with special events, education programs, front desk and mail operations.
+The HBAC relies on the involvement of volunteers to assist with special events, education programs, front desk and mail operations.
 The Art Center Foundation is a group of volunteers whose purpose is to raise funds to support Art Center programs and exhibitions.
 The Foundation Board of Directors is seeking new members to assist in the planning and implementation of fundraising strategies.